-Even though these tests clearly shows that SSDs last longer than expected, using this storage medium still poses a serious threat: Recovering data from failed SSDs is still more challenging than HDDs for data recovery service providers because getting access to the device is often difficult.
+Even though these tests clearly show that an SSD lifespan is longer than expected, using this storage medium still poses a serious threat: Recovering data from failed SSDs is still more challenging than HDDs for data recovery service providers because getting access to the device is often difficult.
 When the SSD controller chip is broken, access to the device and the storage chips is impossible.
 The solution to this problem is trying to find a functioning controller chip that is identical to the bad one and to remove and exchange it with the identical one to get access.
 What sounds quite simple is a difficult task in reality.
 This applies also for trying to access data from faulty storage chips.
 In many cases data recovery experts like those from Ontrack are able to reset data.
 In the last few years, Ontrack developed a lot of special tools and processes to master these challenges and have successfully recovered lost data.

 Remember: In case of data loss from SSDs, the best idea is to contact a professional data recovery service provider.
 When it comes to a physical fault, there is no possibility for a user to recover or rescue their data themselves.
 Also, when the controller or storage chip is malfunctioning, the attempt to recover data with a specialized data recovery software tool is even more dangerous.
 It can lead to a permanent data loss with no chance of recovering the data ever again.

-Picture copyright: Kroll Ontrack GmbH, Böblingen, Germany
+Picture copyright: Ontrack GmbH, Böblingen, Germany

 Michael Nuncic is Marketing Communications Manager at the German Ontrack Data Recovery office in Böblingen for more than 5 years.
 Highly experienced in computer, network and software topics, he is a professional editor for blog and technical articles for almost 20 years now.